Mining Intelligence and Sales Leads

 Summary:

-All the resource zones lie beneath very flat land surfaces covered by surficial hamada and thin aeolian sand deposits.
-These largely cover the basement rocks, which appear only as scattered outcrops.
+All the resource zones are generally at less than five metre depths and lie beneath flat land surfaces covered by surficial hamada and thin aeolian sand deposits.
+This shallow overburden largely covers the basement rocks, which only appear as scattered outcrops.

 Mineralisation

-Uranium mineralisation occurs principally as carnotite K2(UO2)2(VO4)2.3H2O, occurring as fine dustings and coatings on granite or granite mineral fragments usually mixed with white powdery calcium carbonate.
-The carnotite grain size is mostly ultrafine micron scale.
-The deposits appear to have formed by near-surface leaching of uranium from the uraniferous red granites by saline groundwaters during the wet Saharan “pluvial” periods.
-There have been many of these periods over the past 2.5 million years, the most recent ending only 5,900 years ago.
-Evaporation during the subsequent arid periods caused the precipitation of the uranium vanadates, along with calcium, sodium and strontium carbonates, sulphates and chlorides.
+It is inferred that the deposits were formed by near-surface leaching of uranium from the uraniferous red granites by saline groundwaters during the wet Saharan “pluvial” periods.
+There have been several periods over the past 2.5 million years, the most recent ending only 5,900 years ago.
+Evaporation during the subsequent arid periods caused the precipitation of uranium vanadates, along with calcium, sodium and strontium carbonates, sulphates and chlorides.

 Dimensions